Cancer Research Experience for Undergraduates (CREU)

 The University of Colorado Denver, in collaboration with New Mexico State University, is proud to present an exciting opportunity for junior and senior undergraduate students to perform cutting-edge neuroscience research in the state-of-the-art research facilities at the Anschutz Medical Campus Research facilities in Aurora, Colorado and at their home campus in Denver, Colorado or Las Cruces, New Mexico.
 As a recipient of the National Institutes of Health’s multimillion-dollar initiative Blueprint ENDURE (Enhancing Neuroscience Diversity through Undergraduate Research Education Experiences), the BRAiN program aims to raise interest and opportunities in neuroscience research for individuals who are typically underrepresented in the field.
 Specifically, BRAiN is designed for the budding undergraduate scientist who is from an underrepresented population and who is interested in pursuing a graduate degree (PhD) in neuroscience.

 Graduate Experiences for Multicultural Students (GEMS)

-GEMS introduces undergraduate students from diverse and traditionally under-represented groups to the biomedical research career opportunities offered at the graduate level of a major health sciences center.
+GEMS introduce undergraduate students from diverse and traditionally under-represented groups to the biomedical research career opportunities offered at the graduate level of a major health sciences center.
 Students enroll in a ten-week summer research internship course.
-The course conducted by distinguished science faculty and consists of lectures, demonstrations, and laboratory research assignments.
-Participating basic science programs the Anschutz Medical Campus include biochemistry and molecular genetics, immunology, microbiology, molecular biology, neuroscience, pharmacology, and physiology.
+The course is conducted by distinguished science faculty and consists of lectures, demonstrations, and laboratory research assignments.
+Participating in basic science programs at the Anschutz Medical Campus includes biochemistry and molecular genetics, immunology, microbiology, molecular biology, neuroscience, pharmacology, and physiology.

 Psychiatry Undergraduate Research Program and Learning Experience (PURPLE)